 When you are applying for jobs, employers want to see what skills you have even if you don’t have paid work experience.
 What kinds of skills can you include on your resume if you’re a high school student?

 Here are examples of the different types of skills students can use on their resumes, as well as in cover letters and job interviews.
 You’ll also find tips on how to include these skills in your job materials.

 Types of Skills High School Students Have

-Your resume can include skills that you have learned in school, in extracurricular activities, in sports, and in volunteering.
+Your resume can include skills that you have learned in school, during extracurricular activities, in sports, and when volunteering.
 For example, if you have played football, soccer, basketball, or other sports, you have teamwork skills.
 Were you the captain?
 You have leadership skills.

 Almost everyone has some level of communication skills.
 If you can carry on a conversation, present in class, or write a paper for school, you are communicating.